 When you learn, teach.
 When you get, give. - Maya Angelou (US Author & Poet, 1928)

 Presumptions: You’re not the most regular person when it comes to exercising.
-It takes you a lot of efforts, planning and motivation to take up a workout routine, and most usually it doesn’t materialize.
-By ‘working out’ I mean, driving/walking down to a gymnasium and do some significant physical activities.
-I’m also assuming you understand the fact that spending money for health and fitness is not an expenditure – it’s investment.
+It takes you a lot of effort, planning, and motivation to take up a workout routine, and most usually it doesn’t materialize.
+By ‘working out’ I mean, driving/walking down to a gymnasium and doing some significant physical activities.
+I’m also assuming you understand the fact that spending money on health and fitness is not an expenditure – it’s an investment.

 1. Purpose of Workout: We do things for some reasons.
 Like, we eat to live (well, most of us do).
-Unless you’re convinced that staying fit is not optional, you’ll never be able to justify the time, money and energy you’ve been putting.
-Even with a perfect physic of 21-22 BMI (Body-Mass Index), it takes efforts to maintain it.
+Unless you’re convinced that staying fit is not optional, you’ll never be able to justify the time, money, and energy you’ve been putting in.
+Even with a perfect physic of 21-22 BMI (Body-Mass Index), it takes effort to maintain it.
 If you’re in agreement, pull up the socks and read further.

 Targets should be realistic.
-For example, a commoner and attainable aim would be about weight-loss and fitness, improving stamina.
+For example, a commoner and attainable aim would be weight loss and fitness, improving stamina.
 Muscle building isn’t everyone’s cup of tea.
-The muscle-gain can optionally be a long-term target.
-The point is, you need to work to make exercise a part of your routine – you must not handle it as a one time project to forget once completed.
+Muscle gain can optionally be a long-term target.
+The point is, you need to work to make exercise a part of your routine – you must not handle it as a one-time project to forget once completed.

 Amenities like Jacuzzi, Yoga, Aerobics, etc. are completely optional, I feel.
 They need to be accommodated outside the routine workout plan, if and when feasible.
 I’ve experienced in the past, these other things often distract the basic idea of a workout.
 You take off well, maybe achieve some initial targets, and start thinking you’re ready to include more activities.
 The next thing you know (quite often) your routine workout has also gone for a toss.
 Revisiting Point 1 – be realistic.

 One of my managers once gave an interesting analogy.
-While others in our team were like regular gym instructors, my role of a specialist was similar to that of a personal trainer.
-More qualified, experienced and groomed for the very requirement of my role and that of the client.
-Can't this analogy be used the other way round?
+While others in our team were like regular gym instructors, my role as a specialist was similar to that of a personal trainer.
+More qualified, experienced, and groomed for the very requirement of my role and that of the client.
+Can't this analogy be used the other way around?
 If you feel the personal trainers are no better than what you or your close friends already know, you’re terribly mistaken.
-They’re qualified, trained and expert in ‘helping us’ exercise to get the best and possibly the fastest results - most importantly, without getting hurt.
+They’re qualified, trained, and experts in ‘helping us’ exercise to get the best and possibly the fastest results - most importantly, without getting hurt.

 So how can one do it?
 Most importantly, you have to be convinced that this is something you must do – for yourself, for a better today and a healthier tomorrow.
 It won’t take much to figure out where you’ve spent extra time and which particular daily activity you can do differently to save an hour a day.
 YES.
 An hour a day – that’s the maximum I’d give to work out.
 Upper limit.